openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 1. Greenboot doesn't reboot device because `boot_counter` is only set when ostree commit is staged
 1. System requires manual intervention

-   - Admin simply reboots the device
+   - If the admin simply reboots the device
      1. 1st ostree commit boots
      1. `microshift pre-run`
         - Do nothing